Heel Stick Collection Tips

 Storing and Handling New/Unused Newborn Screening Cards

 Store new cards upright, not flat.
 This helps to keep the fibers within the filter paper from becoming compressed.
-Compressed fibers lead to uneven saturation and quality issues.
+Compressed fibers lead to uneven saturation and quality issues like uneven saturation.

 Store cards in a cool, dry location.
 This should be away from any direct sunlight or heat.